kennethjhim/hexagon_app/README.md

 ### Overview

-This is the hexagonal app tutorial using Rust.
-The features of Rust enables data-driven programming and naturally leads to cleaner design.
+This is based on the [tutorial](https://alexis-lozano.com/hexagonal-architecture-in-rust-1/) about using Hexagonal Architecture in Rust.
-This is the future of programming.

-#### Step 1

-Use cases
-    * Create a Pokemon
-    * Read all Pokemons
-    * Read one Pokemon
-    * Delete a Pokemon
+My goal is to integrate GUI programming with the architecture.
+I'm going to create GUI in Rust using Druid.